UFPelRobotics/Face_recognition/README.md

 # Face_recognition

-application to recognize and identify faces.
+Application to recognize and identify faces.

 Usage: